sal55/langs/MLang.md/readme.md

 In short, they are small, personal limited languages, with implementations that are not complete nor robust enough for general use.
 I have in the past provided binaries, but I'm not happy about doing that, and doing the support necessary is not practical.

 So, why am I posting about this stuff?
 Since some have complained about this before.
 It's just for interest.
 Maybe there is something of value that people can take away from this.

+After all I only manage to try out a small number of the languages I read about.
+Either no binary exists for Window (or requires an elaborate build process, that usually fails), or it doesn't properly work.
+I can still pick up ideas, or just ensure mine wouldn't have the same problem.

 ### History